-The Title IX Coordinator/EEO Specialist has been designated by Sage to coordinate its efforts to comply with applicable nondiscrimination laws and regulations.
-Questions or concerns regarding the scope and application of Sage Discrimination and Harassment Policy & Procedure For Students and

-Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Dishpaul S. Dhuga, J.D., 518-244-4809, titleix@sage.edu.
+The Title IX Coordinator/EEO Specialist and the Director of Human Resources have been designated by RSC to coordinate its efforts to comply with applicable nondiscrimination laws and regulations.
+Questions or concerns regarding the scope and application of RSC's Discrimination and Harassment Policy & Procedure For Students and Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Amanda Bastiani, 518-244-4809, titleix@sage.edu (students), or to Human Resources, 518-244-2391, hr@sage.edu (employees).

-Katherine Norman, Director of Disability Services, is the individual designated by Sage to coordinate its efforts to comply with reasonable accommodation obligations towards qualified individuals with disabilities.
-Questions or concerns regarding reasonable accommodation of individuals with disabilities should be directed to Sage Section 504 Compliance Officer, Katherine Norman, Director of Disability Services, Third Floor of the Albany Library and Hart Hall, Sage 518-292-8624, 518-244-2208.
+Cait York, Director of Disability Services, is the individual designated by Sage to coordinate its efforts to comply with reasonable accommodation obligations towards qualified individuals with disabilities.
+Questions or concerns regarding reasonable accommodation of individuals with disabilities should be directed to Sage Section 504 Compliance Officer, Cait York, Director of Disability Services, Third Floor of the Albany Library and Hart Hall, Sage 518-292-8624, 518-244-2208.